khakhalin/notes/00_queue_to_do.md

     * ```.withColumn(colname, F.when(F.col("name")=='something', 1).otherwise(0))```
     * `.where`, `.when`
     * grouping and aggregation
+* yaml
+* What are the differences between conda, pip, and miniforge, in practice?
+* watch some jira tutorial at some point
 * greatexpectations
 * tweedie objective function?
 More emphasis on big values?
 * aggregated mape and bias - what are they, and why they in particular?